Virtual Dance Museums: the case of Greek/Cypriot folk dancing

-Presented at: Proceedings of the EUROGRAPHICS Workshop on Graphics and Cultural Heritage, GCH'21, Nov 2021
+Presented at: EUROGRAPHICS Workshop on Graphics and Cultural Heritage, GCH'21, Nov 2021

 This paper presentes a virtual dance museum that has been developed to allow for widely educating the public, most specifically the youngest generations, about the story, costumes, music, and history of our dances.
 The museum is publicly accessible, and also enables motion data reusability, facilitating dance learning applications through gamification.